A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory in Multi-Agent Systems

 \subsubsection{Application Domains}

-To investigate how hypergame theory has been adopted across different areas of research and application, we classified the 44 agent-compatible papers according to their primary domain of use.
+To investigate how hypergame theory has been adopted across different areas of research and application, we classified the 49 agent-compatible papers according to their primary domain of use.
 Each paper was assigned to one of six high-level domains, which reflect the thematic focus of the study: \textit{Game Theory}, \textit{Cybersecurity}, \textit{Social Simulations}, \textit{Robotics}, \textit{Multi-agent Systems}, and \textit{Communications}.
 Within each domain, we identified recurring sub-domains that capture specific use cases, each briefly introduced in the following subsections and highlighted in \textbf{bold} to aid navigation.
 In Figure~\ref{fig:domain}, we provide an overview of the reviewed works across the identified domains and sub-domains, which are summarized as follows.\\

-\textbf{Game Theory} Works that advance game theory in general, without applying to any specific practical domain, are categorized under the general domain of \textit{Game Theory}.
-These papers utilize hypergame-theoretic tools to define equilibrium concepts, model learning dynamics under misperception, or devise strategic responses to asymmetry and deception.
+\textbf{Game Theory} Works that advance game theory in general are categorised under the general domain of \textit{Game Theory}.
+These papers utilise hypergame-theoretic tools to define equilibrium concepts, model learning dynamics under misperception, or devise strategic responses to asymmetry and deception.
 For example, ~\citep{song2009fuzzyhypergame} integrates \textbf{Fuzzy Game Theory} with hypergames by incorporating fuzzy strategies and imprecise preference perceptions.
-In contrast, ~\citep{yuan2024equilibrium} focuses on \textbf{Deception} and uses hypergames to analyze how misinformation affects equilibrium strategies.
+In contrast, ~\citep{yuan2024equilibrium} focuses on \textbf{Deception} and uses hypergames to analyse how misinformation affects equilibrium strategies.
 Additionally, ~\citep{li2024hypergameQlearning} proposes a hypergame-based Q-learning approach to solve \textbf{Pursuit-Evasion} games, while ~\citep{chongyang2023stochasticgames} develops a hypergame-theoretic model of deception in concurrent \textbf{Stochastic Games}.
-Lastly, various works leverage the hypergame-theoretic \textbf{Evolution of Beliefs} in adversarial games characterized by misperceptions.
+Lastly, various works leverage the hypergame-theoretic \textbf{Evolution of Beliefs} in adversarial games characterised by misperceptions.
 These studies define mechanisms for belief updates~\citep{gharesifard2010evolution, gharesifard2012evolution} that target the learning of equilibria~\citep{gharesifard2011exploration, gharesifard2011learningequilibria} and belief manipulation~\citep{gharesifard2011stealthy}.\\